Criminal Minds season 16: Development

-In February 2021, a revival series and the sixteenth season of Criminal Minds was announced to be in early development at Paramount+ with 10 episodes planned.
-In February 2022, the series was confirmed to be still in development.
+In February 2021, a revival of Criminal Minds was announced to be in early development at Paramount+ with 10 episodes planned.
+The series was confirmed to be still in development in February 2022.
 Paramount+ officially gave a series order in July 2022.
 The official title of the new series was revealed in September 2022.

+In May 2023, CBS Home Entertainment announced that Evolution would be released to Blu-ray and DVD on June 20, 2023; with the home release officially dubbing it the "sixteenth season" of the series overall.

 Casting

 Most of the main cast of the last season of the previous series returned, with the exception of Matthew Gray Gubler and Daniel Henney.
 On September 4, 2022, Josh Stewart confirmed he would reprise his role as Will LaMontagne Jr. On September 9, 2022, Zach Gilford was cast in a recurring role.

 Filming

 Filming began in August 2022.
 In September 2022, Joe Mantegna announced that he would be directing an episode this season.
 Later that month, it was confirmed that A. J. Cook, Aisha Tyler and Adam Rodriguez would also be directing episodes this season.